Movster77/Bet365-Reversed-VM/README.md

 If you need to contact me, my telegram is @MovistarSucks

-## Reverse‑engineering the “Netclass3” VM – technical walkthrough
+## Reverse‑engineering the Bet365 custom VM – technical walkthrough

 ### 1. Getting a clean disassembly
 1) Extract the embedded base64 blob, decode to raw bytecode.